 The cost of your deployment is based on the hardware you select and the amount of time it executes for.
-Essentially, every time we run your code, we charge you.
-GPU, CPU and Memory usage are all charged per second while persistent storage is charged per GB per month.
-You can view the pricing of various compute on our pricing page
+Essentially, every time we run your code, or you specify that a machine should be running—we charge you.
+GPU, CPU, and Memory usage are all charged per second while persistent storage is charged per GB per month.
+You can view the pricing of various compute on our pricing page.

 When you deploy a model, there are two processes we charge you for:

-- The model runtime.
-This is the amount of time it takes your code to run from start to finish.
-Remember, Cerebrium only charges you for runtime, your cold starts are free!
+2. The app runtime.
+This is the amount of time it takes your code to run from start to finish on each request.
+There are 3 costs to consider here:

 Let us go through an example of how you can calculate the cost of your deployment: